Breens-Mbaka/JetpackCompose-LiveScoreApp-MVVM/README.md

 ## LiveScoreApp
-An Android App the fetches live and upcoming matches from the ElenaSport API
+An Android App that fetches live and upcoming matches from the ElenaSport API

 ## Prerequisite Before Running This App
 Please sign up to [Elena API](https://elenasport.io/) and create an access token then navigate to `Constants.kt` and put